 Maiko Hata

 Describe the environmental conflict between indigenous peoples and state and corporatist actors.
 What is the problem with framing indigenous approaches and knowledge as culture and/ or beliefs?
-Whist the president of Peru decrees facilitating the concession of indigenous territories to oil, timber and hydroelectric corporations in order to boost their economy (using nature as resources), indigenous people are defending not simply access and control over nature as resources; they are defending complex webs of relations between humans and nonhumans (kinship) (p.
-14).
-The problem with framing indigenous approaches and knowledge as culture/beliefs is based on the prevailing notion that indigenous peoples as “not first class citizens” to enforce economic power. (p.
-16) The state draws a line of ontology; cultural beliefs that indigenous people have and ‘rational’ scientific knowledge and they do not try to grasp the issue from the ontology of indigenous people.
+Whilst the president of Peru decrees facilitating the concession of indigenous territories to oil, timber and hydroelectric corporations in order to boost the national economy (using nature as resources), the ‘indigenous people are defending not simply access and control over nature as resources […]; they are defending complex webs of relations between humans and nonhumans’ (Blaser 2013, 14), relations where they consider natural ‘entities’ kin.
+The problem with framing indigenous approaches and knowledge as culture/beliefs is based on the prevailing notion that indigenous peoples are “not first class citizens” (president Garcia date, cited in Blaser…) to enforce economic power. (p.
+16) Blaser argues that the state draws a line [of ontology] between the cultural beliefs that indigenous people have (are attributed) and the ‘rational’ scientific knowledge of the cooperations and the state, which suggests that they do not try to grasp the ontological issuesof indigenous people.

 How is respect and tolerance of other cultures denying ontological difference?